Mahonia gracilipes

 What traditional systems uses this plant?

-This plant, known as Mahonia gracilipes, has been utilized in various traditional medicinal practices across East Asia to treat inflammation and digestive ailments.
+This plant, Mahonia gracilipes, has been utilized in traditional medicinal practices across various regions of East Asia to treat ailments related to inflammation and digestive issues.

 What are the pharmacological activities of Mahonia gracilipes?